2021 was a revaluation year and property assessments were updated to reflect property values as of January 1, 2019.

 Why don’t we have user fees for City Services?

 Actually, some City services do have user fees.
-The costs for water and sewer service, for example, are paid for by user fees.
+The costs for water, sewer and waste services, for example, are paid for by user fees.
 Other services, like rec centers, are funded by a mixture of user fees and tax dollars.
 The City reviews and adjusts user fees every year during the budgeting process.